rayangdn/thymio-epfl/report.md

 The obstacle extension process:
 - Calculates the centroid of each obstacle
 - Extends each corner outward from the centroid
-- Adds a `security margin` plus half the robot's width
+- Adds `SECURITY_MARGIN` plus half the robot's width
 - Ensures safe clearance during navigation

 <p align="center">